Research Assistantships

 Students in URAD assist faculty with their research.

 • There must be a clear academic benefit to the student, and the student's role in the project must be intellectual rather than administrative.
+This is an academic experience, not a job.

 • The program does not match students with faculty.
 See UGAR's tips and resources on how to find a faculty research mentor.